garrett-stewart-gs/web-notes/08 - Databases/Postgres Notes.md

 ## Getting Started
 * postgres is a SERVER on the local machine that can host DATABASES.
 You create databases on that server.
 Each database contains relations (tables).
-1. Start the Server with: ```startpostgres```
-2. Authorize server start with Labber PW: 'labber'
-3. Create or Connect to the database
-4. Create Relation Tables
-5. Query Database

 ** Note: all postgre sql commands need include a ';' to end the command **

 ## Common Commands